lalebdi/JavaScriptDataScrutures/README.md

         - Find the core of the difficulty in what you're trying to do.
         -      Temporarily ignore that difficulty.
         -          - Write a simplified solution.
+        -              - Then incorporate that difficulty back in.